 - the original for the Tithe Commissioners – now in The National Archives at Kew

-- one copy for the Diocese - the copy which you usually see in hard copy form in our Record Office, and at other local authority record offices in England and Wales
+- one copy for the Diocese - the copy which you usually see in hard copy form in our Heritage Centre, and at other local authority record offices in England and Wales

-- one copy for the parish - these also should be deposited in our Record Office, and at local authority record offices in other counties.
-These copies are produced in Devon Record Office if the Diocesan copy is unfit for production, or is missing.
+- one copy for the parish - these also should be deposited in our Heritage Centre, and at local authority record offices in other counties.
+These copies are produced in Devon Heritage Centre if the Diocesan copy is unfit for production, or is missing.
 Some parishes in Devon still hold their copy of the tithe map.

-The tithe maps and apportionments at Devon Record Office are far too large and unwieldy to be photocopied, but the original map can be photographed or traced, and the original apportionment can also be photographed.
+The tithe maps and apportionments at Devon Heritage Centre are far too large and unwieldy to be photocopied, but the original map can be photographed or traced, and the original apportionment can also be photographed.

 The Devon tithe maps have now been digitally photographed and digital copies of some of the maps are available on CD-Rom for consultation in the searchroom as an alternative to the original maps.
 Printouts of sections of the map can be made from these CD-Roms by visitors to the searchroom.